SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

 ![List of public origins in tenant](../../../../images/cdn-public-origins.png)

 > When origin is listed without the *(configuration pending)* text, it is ready to be used in your tenant.
-This is indicating on-going configuration between SharePoint Online and CDN system.
+This is the indication of an on-going configuration between SharePoint Online and CDN system.

 ## Creating a new Web Part project